 The United States could accept North Korean nuclear weapons as an unavoidable reality and focus on slowing down North Korean nuclear and missile efforts as much as possible through a combination of nonproliferation measures, deterrence, and defense.
 This approach would include expanding sanctions and cracking down on North Korea’s illegal activities abroad to restrict its access to funds and nuclear materials.
 Deterrence would build on existing efforts to discourage any North Korean use of nuclear weapons, for instance, by signaling that such use would prompt a U.S. response that could destroy North Korea.
 The U.S. military would also maintain strong deterrence through greater cooperation with Japan and South Korea.
 Finally, the United States would expand its defense capabilities in the region.

 All these efforts would be driven by the assumption that the best path forward is to isolate North Korea until its government collapses or changes.
+These efforts would be driven by the assumption that North Korea is highly unlikely to negotiate its own denuclearization and that the best path forward is to isolate North Korea until the regime collapses or changes.
+This would essentially constitute a continuation of existing U.S. policy.
 For the United States, this option is the least demanding but also the least rewarding.
 North Korea’s nuclear and missile programs would likely remain in place, posing a continued threat to the United States and its allies.
 The management option could be attractive, however, should NSC members find the other two options to be too risky.